Skip to article frontmatterSkip to article content

 Discussion

-The masks or boundaries themseleves are rarely the primary focus of the work (with the exception of RGI, Greene et al. (2024), and a few others).
-For the remaining products that are not mask-producers but rather mask-users, the decision of which mask to begin with appears to be based on reasonabe and justifiable decisions, but those decisions may be based on ease-of-use, familirarity, use of local or national products, etc. and not with significant consideration of overlap (or not) with peripheral products such as RGI, or ease-of-comparison with final downstream products.
+The masks or boundaries themselves are rarely the primary focus of the work (with the exception of RGI, Greene et al. (2024), and a few others).
+For the remaining products that are not mask-producers but rather mask-users, the decision of which mask to begin with appears to be based on reasonable and justifiable decisions, but those decisions may be based on ease-of-use, familiarity, use of local or national products, etc. and not with significant consideration of overlap (or not) with peripheral products such as RGI, or ease-of-comparison with final downstream products.

 Greenland